-One of President Trump’s first executive order was titled “Buy American, Hire American”.
-That order demands greater enforcement of our Buy America laws, laws designed to protect American jobs and help American businesses.
+One of President Trump’s first executive orders was titled “Buy American, Hire American”.
+That order demands greater enforcement of our Made in America laws, laws designed to protect American jobs and help American businesses.
 Some of those laws have been on the books since the Great Depression.
 Today a government supplier in Sunrise Florida is learning what happens if you misrepresent Chinese and other foreign made goods as made in America.

 Our story begins with Louis Scutellaro in Roanoke, Virginia.
 Mr. Scutellaro is the owner of lighting products business, Mario Industries.
 One of his biggest customers is the U.S. government.
 Since it opened its doors in 1988, Mario Industries insures that everything that it sells to the government is made in the United States.

 Since 1933 and the passage of the Buy American Act, Congress has insisted that goods sold to federal agencies be made in America.
 There are exceptions for items not made domestically but most products purchased with federal dollars are made here.

 Although the first preference law is almost 100 years old, its purpose and commitment to protecting American workers is alive and well.
 Congress and the federal government continue to advance “Made in America” products.
 In 1983, Congress passed the Buy America Act (often confused with the older Buy American Act).
 A more recent law passed after the 2008 financial crisis, the American Recovery and Reinvestment Act of 2009, requires projects financed with stimulus monies to use American made goods.

 The latest support for domestic goods comes from Donald Trump who signed his Buy American Hire American executive order as one of his first official acts as president.